owldance/hootNAS/documentation/getstarted.md

     ```

     Copy the public key to the `hootnas` machine.
 This will prompt for
-    the root password, enter `pass1234` which is the default on the hootNAS
+    the root password, enter `pass1234` which is the default password on the
-    ISO image.
+    hootNAS ISO image.

     ```bash
     ssh-copy-id root@hootnas